I am Professor of Government at Dartmouth College, Director of the Program in Politics and Law, and department chair until December 31, 2018.

 I have written on economic sanctions in international relations, third party candidates, economic voting, referendums and initiatives, and divided government.
+My current research includes projects on complexity in public opinion and the relationship between federal spending and elections, including public perceptions of federal spending.
 Most of my work is based on experiments, quantitative methods, survey research, or game theory.

 I studied for my Ph.D. at Duke University and my B.A. at the University of Virginia.

 The tabs above will direct you to my curriculum vitae, current and published research, and the classes I teach.

 Lacy, Dean, Emerson M. S. Niou, Philip Paolino, and Robert A. Rein.
 2017.
 Measuring Preferences for Divided Government: Some Americans Want Divided Government and Vote to Create It.
 Political Behavior.
 First on-line 22 December 2017